The Clinical Assessment Program is now only offered in the fall of each academic year.

 Please visit the Timeline page for more information about the upcoming session.

-A combination of Medical Council of Canada Qualifying Examination Part 1 (MCCQE1) score, NAC OSCE score, and a file review will be used to select 300 candidates for a CAP position.
+A combination of the Medical Council of Canada Qualifying Examination (MCCQE) Part 1 score, National Assessment Collaboration (NAC) Examination score, and a file review will be used to select 360 candidates for a CAP position.

 Over the course of the one-day assessment (Multiple Mini Interview), we wish to identify candidates who demonstrate good potential for success in residency training and suitability for working in communities across B.C.

 2024 CaRMS R-1 Main Residency Match (R-1 match) Update in British Columbia

 The Government of British Columbia has confirmed a new medical residency stream which will be part of the 2024 CaRMS R-1 match.
 This new stream will be in addition to the existing Canadian Medical Graduate (CMG) Stream and International Medical Graduate (IMG) Stream in British Columbia.
 The new stream will be open in the first iteration of the R-1 match to both Canadian Medical Graduates and International Medical Graduates who meet the eligibility criteria.
 The specialties that will be participating in this new stream are Emergency Medicine, Internal Medicine, Neurology, Neurosurgery, Orthopedic Surgery, Psychiatry, Radiology (Diagnostic) and Urology.
 For more information about this new stream, please refer to the Ministry of Health website.
 For International Medical Graduates, please be aware that participation in the B.C.
 IMG Clinical Assessment Program (CAP) is mandatory for all International Medical Graduates applying through CaRMS for first-year residency positions in B.C.